 Dogs can experience symptoms of a condition that resembles ADHD.
-A study undertaken in Finland showed that for some dogs it's actually much more than this.
-In fact, your dog's blood - specifically low levels of fatty acids in their blood - could reveal that they have what we humans know as attention deficit hyperactivity disorder or ADHD.
+A study undertaken in Finland showed that for some dogs, low levels of fatty acids in their blood - could reveal that they have what we humans know as attention deficit hyperactivity disorder or ADHD.
 Dogs with suspected ADHD also show some of the same chemical markers as humans with ADHD.

 How a dog's blood could reveal if they have ADHD

 The study formed part of a larger behavioural research project and was run by Professor Hannes Lohi's research group at the University of Helsinki and the Folkhälsan Research Centre.

 The project paid specific attention to the impact and well-being of dogs in connection with some of the most common behavioural problems that dogs suffer from, such as general fearfulness, sensitivity to noise as well as hyperactivity and impulsiveness.

 Professor Lohi explains, "Behaviour and behavioural disorders often develop as a combination of hereditary and environmental factors, which makes studying them challenging".